 "People see the benefit of using the applications because of the visualizations.
 They allow for analytics," says Chris Guido, deputy comptroller and chief information officer for the comptroller's office.

 All applications are available on mobile devices and personal computers, are ADA compliant for sight-impaired users, and offer both staff and citizens a more intuitive way to search, access, and review public spending information.
 The hope has been for this new system to spark broad interest and innovation.

-While the original transparency system took nearly seven years to customize and install, Socrata helped Massachusetts successfully launch its new CTHRU site in just under seven months.
+While the original transparency system took nearly seven years to customize and install, Tyler Technologies helped Massachusetts successfully launch its new CTHRU site in just under seven months.
 Now, a massive amount of financial data, including approximately 21 million accounting transactions dating back to 2010, is updated on at least a weekly basis, is visualized for staff and the public, and is available to developers via API.

 According to Massachusetts Comptroller Tom Shack, the transition to CTHRU was a deliberate push to replace what he calls "innovacracy."
 In other words, he wanted to stop the trend of government agencies taking innovative ideas and superimposing bureaucratic frameworks on them, ruining the creative spirit that fuels innovation.

 In looking at the current state workforce, records showed that 30 percent of staff is retirement eligible and 45 percent of staff will be at or near retirement age in the next five years.
 With this reality in mind, Shack recognized a spike in retirements would reduce business and technical staff support for legacy systems and challenge Massachusetts to identify new models of software support delivery.
 Shack said in a presentation at NASCIO 2017, "No one is going to hire their way out of the silver tsunami.
 We're going to have to tech our way out of it."